Peperomia caperata 'Rosso'

 Soil) For those who choose soil propagation, place the leaf ON TOP of moist 'Houseplant' compost for 24hrs.
 Not only will this callous the wound (to prevent disease), but it'll also speed the development of roots considerably.
 After this short period, submerge the bottom half (wound-down) into a moist, houseplant-labelled potting mix.
 Provide a bright indirect setting with temperatures around 18°C (64°F) and place the potted cuttings in a transparent bag to lock in the humidity.
 Not only will it provide a more reliable and consistent environment (essential for leaf or stem cuttings of any species), but it'll increase the atmospheric saturation to prevent thorough dehydration.
 The leaf's stomata will remain mostly open to absorb the airborne water molecules, thus acting like its root system until the actual roots develop.
 New 'pups' will develop within eight weeks, and once they're 5cm in height with a sufficient stem, gently remove it from the leaf to become its own specimen.
 Avoid any length of direct sunlight for the first six months whilst the plant becomes established and follow the care tips provided at the top for ultimate success.

-Stem Cuttings (Easy) - Remove the top three inches from the leading growths, pruning just below a node with a clean pair of scissors.
+Stem Cuttings (Easy) - Fantastic for specimens suffering from root or stem rot.
+Remove the top three inches from the leading growths, pruning just below a node with a clean pair of scissors.
 Be sure to choose damage-free, juvenile growth as any cuts and bruises may lead to failure.
 Remove the bottom 50% of the leaves and submerge the lower portion into some water until three inches of growth appears.
 Replace the water weekly and be sure to avoid letting soil enter the water, as this may prove to be a breeding ground for pathogens.
-Use a 5cm (2 inches) pot and with a well-draining potting mix, preferably Houseplant Compost, to reduce the risk of over-watering and blackleg.
+Use a 5cm (2 inches) pot and with a well-draining potting mix, preferably 'Cactus & Succulent' Compost, to reduce the risk of over-watering and blackleg.
 Provide a bright setting with temperatures around 18°C (64°F) with the soil's top fifth drying out in between irrigation.
 New leaves should emerge within six weeks, and at this point, you can follow the care tips provided at the top of the article.

 Small, white or yellow spikes will appear during the spring or summer that can last up to a fortnight.
 Most Peperomia are perennials and need little treatment to bloom; present high humidity and a cooler winter of 15°C (59°F) to ease the plant into blooming!

-Repot biannually in the spring using a Houseplant-labelled compost for a sun-filled location (better water retention) or a Cactus & Succulent potting-mix for a shaded area with the next sized pot.
-Hydrate the plant 24hrs before the tinkering with the roots to prevent the risk of transplant shock.
+Repot every three years in the spring using a 'Houseplant' labelled compost for a sun-filled location (better water retention) or a Cactus & Succulent potting-mix for a shaded area with the next sized pot.
+Hydrate the plant 24hrs before tinkering with the roots to prevent the risk of transplant shock.
 For those that are situated in a darker location, add a thin layer of small grit in the pot's base to improve drainage and downplay over-watering.
 Click here for a detailed step-by-step guide on transplantation.

 As all Peperomia are prone to root rot, have a look around the bottom half of the root ball for any brown tissue.
 If this is the case, click on the link to learn about addressing this disease.